 Explore Old town – Altstadt

 Bright and early morning, head to the old town of Zurich or the Altstadt.
-Altstadt is home of charming lanes, cafes and museums.
+Altstadt is home to charming lanes, cafes, and museums.
 The Limmat River flows through the city of Zurich, making the old town very picturesque and beautiful.

 All the sightseeing attractions mentioned here can be explored on foot, once you get off the Central train station.
 But if you prefer a walking tour, here is a great option for a guided tour of Zurich old town and attractions.

 The Grossmünster church is an iconic symbol of Zurich.
 It is a Protestant church and was built in the 13th century in Romanesque-style.
 It is believed that the church was built on the graves of the city’s patron saints, Felix and Regula, and this church was built by Charlemagne as a monastery landmark.

 The bridge located near the Grossmünster church is called the Münsterbrücke, and from here you can soak in the city views on both sides of the river bank.
 Münsterbrücke is a pedestrian and road bridge over the Limmat river in old town Zürich.

 Fraumünster church is another church located in the old town of Zurich.
 The Fraumunster church was built on the remains of a former abbey for aristocratic women, in the 12th century.